Skip to Main Content

 What are karats?

-What is 14k gold?
-Or 10k gold?
+What does 14 karat gold mean?
+And what about 10k gold?
 Or 24k gold?
 To put it simply, karats are a measure of gold purity out of 24 parts.
 The easiest way to think of a karat is as “parts gold out of 24” (for example, 10 karat gold = 10 parts gold out of 24).
 You may find karats represented as “K,” “k,” or “kt” when you’re shopping for gold.

 The Difference Between Karat and Carat